-Agricultural income is exempt in India, however, its included, for tax rate purposes, while calculating the Income Tax Liability of taxpayer where net agricultural income is more than Rs 5,000/- AND Other Taxable Income is more than basic exemption limit (i.e. Rs 2,50,000/- for F.Y.
-2015-16).
+Agricultural income is exempt in India, however, it is included, for tax rate purposes, while calculating the Income-tax liability of taxpayers where net agricultural income is more than Rs 5,000/- and Other Taxable Income is more than the basic exemption limit.

 - What is agricultural income?

-As per Income Tax Act, following Incomes are treated as agricultural income –
+As per the Income-tax Act, the following Incomes are treated as agricultural income –

 - Any income received from agricultural land by performing agricultural operations which includes various processes such as weeding, soil digging, cutting, harvesting, tending etc.

-- Any rental income received from land in India which is used for agricultural purpose.
+- Any rental income received from land in India which is used for agricultural purposes.

-- Income received from saplings or seedlings grown in a nursery.
+- Income is received from saplings or seedlings grown in a nursery.

-- The farm building is occupied by cultivator of agricultural land,
+- The farm building is occupied by a cultivator of agricultural land,

-- Farm building is on or adjacent to the agricultural land,
+- The farm building is on or adjacent to the agricultural land,

-- Farm house is used as a dwelling house or store house,
+- The farmhouse is used as a dwelling house or storehouse,

-- Agricultural land is located in rural area.
+- Agricultural land is located in rural areas.

-- Some of examples similar to agricultural income but not treated as agricultural income :-
+- Some examples similar to agricultural income but not treated as agricultural income are:-

-- Owner of agricultural land gives his land on hire for some other commercial purposes, in such case rentals received by owner is not an agricultural income.
+- The owner of agricultural land gives his land on hire for some other commercial purposes, in such case rentals received by the owner is not an agricultural income.

-E.g. Mr. Karthik provides his agricultural land on rent for wedding or reception ceremonies in his town.
-In this case, rentals received by Mr. Karthik are not an agricultural income.
+E.g. Mr Karthik provides his agricultural land on rent for wedding or reception ceremonies in his town.
+In this case, rentals received by Mr Karthik are not agricultural income.

-- A company is carrying agricultural activities in India.
-Here, dividends paid by company to it shareholders is not treated as agricultural income.
+3. A company is carrying out agricultural activities in India.
+Here, dividends paid by the company to it shareholders are not treated as agricultural income.

-- Taxpayer is running a business of producing salt by flooding the land with sea water, in such case income earned is not treated as agricultural income.
+4. Taxpayer is running a business of producing salt by flooding the land with seawater, in such case income earned is not treated as agricultural income.

-- Taxpayer is carrying business of trading of standing crops, in such case his receipts shall not be treated as agricultural income.
+6. Taxpayer is carrying business of trading of standing crops, in such case, his receipts shall not be treated as agricultural income.

-- A company is carrying out agricultural activities in India.
-Taxpayer is working as an agent of the company.
-Here, commission income of a taxpayer (agent) is not an agricultural income.
+7. A company is carrying out agricultural activities in India.
+The taxpayer is working as an agent of the company.
+Here, the commission income of a taxpayer (agent) is not an agricultural income.